* We may earn a commission for purchases made using our links. Please see our disclaimer here to learn more.

-One of the biggest challenges that I’ve faced in building my smart home is trying to figure out all of the different smart home devices that are out there on the market and which ones I really should consider implementing within my own smart home.
+One of the biggest challenges that I've faced in building my smart home is trying to figure out all of the different smart home devices that are out there on the market and which ones I really should consider installing in my own smart home.

 Let us be realistic here.
 There are so many companies in the smart home market making different devices that it's almost impossible for the everyday joe to just go out and know that he's getting the best devices.
 Because quite honestly that all depends on what their particular needs are.

-Here I’m going to talk about the top 10 best smart home devices that I personally use and standby.
+Here I'm going to talk about the top 10 best smart home devices that you should consider if want to start setting up a smart home.
+I'll also show you what I personally use and standby.

 1. Smart Home Hub

-Every smart home that anyone ever started needs a hub, a starting place, a brain.
+Every smart home needs a smart hub, a starting place, a brain.
 There are a lot of good smart home hubs out there.
-There’s the Google Home or the Amazon Echo which allow you to ask them general questions and both have an insane amount of control using just your voice.
+There's the Google Nest Hub or the Amazon Echo which allow you to ask them general questions and both have an insane amount of control using just your voice.

 The Amazon Echo Dot, and the Google Home Mini, which are the formers little sisters and work on the exact same premise.
 The only difference is that they are smaller in size.
 There's also the Logitech Harmony Hub, which handles the control of your home entertainment devices and integrates really well in conjunction with any of the aforementioned smart home assistants.